ichhakumari/File-Validator-Tool/README.md

 💡 If you're looking for a developer who can build intelligent tools, solve complex data challenges, and improve user experience, let’s connect! 😊🚀

-<h2> Due to company integrity, I haven't uploaded the code or project link.
+<h2> Due to company integrity, I haven't uploaded the code.
 However, feel free to reach out if you'd like to know more about this tool.

 <br>You can contact me on LinkedIn(https://www.linkedin.com/in/ichha-kumari) or via email (ichha2111@gmail.com).</h2>